amaliariegelhuth/Huffman-Coding/README.md

 #### Bits of variable length

 Huffman codes are *variable length* codes.
 For example, the letter `'A'` may be represented by the 3-bit string `101` while the letter `'B'` may be represented by the 2-bit string `11`.
-Remember: you can't just take the string of 0s and 1s for a code, conver it to an int and print it out.
+Remember: you can't just take the string of 0s and 1s for a code, convert it to an int and print it out.
 If you do, you will be unnecessarily adding lots of extra zeros at the front in order to make it 32 bits.
 You are trying to write the fewest bits possible to your binary file.

 Some options for printing out only the bits you need are discussed above in item 6 of Step 3.

 #### The char data type and ASCII representations

-Both the Huff and Puff programs will require a table data structure that allows them to look up information about symbols (i.e., characters) that occur in the input text.
+Both the Huff and Puff programs will require a table data structure (a `HashMap`) that allows them to look up information about symbols (i.e., characters) that occur in the input text.
 As you know, characters are represented by small integers.
 For example, the ASCII-assigned integer representation of the letter 'A' is 65.
 Find an ASCII table (like [this one](http://www.asciitable.com)) that includes both decimal and hex values for each character so that you can make sure you're doing everything right.

 Java has a 16-bit (2-byte) char data type.
 When you write out to the binary file, you are required to use only 8 bits in your frequency table.
 I discuss a way to write out a 16-bit char to 8 bits in the binary file above, in part 4 of Step 3.